-Vitreous hemorrhage is the leakage of blood into the gel-like fluid of the eye.
-Blood in this fluid can interfere with vision.
+Vitreous hemorrhage is when blood leaks into the gel-like fluid of the eye.
+This can cause problems seeing.

 |Normal Anatomy of the Eye|

 This problem may be caused by damaged or abnormal blood vessels in the back of the eye.
 Rarely, it may be caused by bleeding from other parts of the eye.

 This problem is more common in people with medical conditions and injuries that can cause damage to the blood vessels of the eye, such as:

 Blood in the gel of the eye may cause these vision problems:

 - Black spots, floaters, or light flashes